bflaven/a-quick-journey-through-api-testing/README.md

 ## Introduction

-I have discovered through my job, the requirement to make tests both from a technical and a content point of view.
-For anyone who is running an API centric ecosystem of website, applications, third-parties, partners, testing is a prerequisite.
-It has been a long and tedious process of a progressive discovery of tools, mindset, technology that enable API testing.
+I discovered through my job, the requirement to make tests both from a technical and a content point of view.
+For anyone who is running an API centric ecosystem of website, applications, third-parties, partners...
+Testing is a prerequisite.
+For me, learning testing has been a long and tedious process of a progressive discovery of tools, mindset, technology that enable API testing.
 At the end of this process, I have decided to compile all my investigations into a book named "A quick journey through API Testing.
 From Node Application to Postman best practices through Gherkin features"

-This repository must be seen next to the book as I give much more explanations to each part of the scripts.
+This repository must be seen next to the book as I give much more explanations for each part of the scripts.

 **Here 2 elements extracted from the book: The Foreword and the Table Of Contents to spur your curiosity.
 Remember, this book has been written for non-developers as API testing is at the crossroad of marketing, editorial and technical issue and is the main guarantee for quality.**